polifonia-project/stories/Sophia: Musicologist/Sophia#OriginsAndForm.md

 ## Persona

-Sophia is a musicologist and a practising musician.
+Sophia is a musicologist and a practising musician

 ## Goal